 Anxiety often arises from cumulative life factors:

-Repeated concerns or persistent stress foster a cycle of apprehension, placing you in a sustained state of heightened vigilance.
+Repeated concerns or ongoing stress create a cycle of worry.
+This keeps you in a sustained state of high alert.

 Diagnosis and Approaches